 If we are a PFIC in any taxable year, a U.S. holder (as defined in "Item 10.
-Additional Information-E. Taxation-United States Federal Income Tax Considerations") may incur significantly increased United States federal income tax on gain recognized on the sale or other disposition of the ADSs or ordinary shares and on the receipt of distributions on the ADSs or ordinary shares to the extent such gain or distribution is treated as an "excess distribution" under the United States federal income tax rules and such holder may be subject to burdensome reporting requirements.
-Further, if we are a PFIC for any year during which a U.S. holder holds our ADSs or ordinary shares, we generally will continue to be treated as a PFIC for all succeeding years during which such U.S. holder holds our ADSs or ordinary shares.
+Additional Information-E. Taxation-United States Federal Income Tax Considerations") will generally be subject to reporting requirements and may incur significantly increased United States federal income tax on gain recognized on the sale or other disposition of the ADSs or ordinary shares and on the receipt of distributions on the ADSs or ordinary shares to the extent such gain or distribution is treated as an "excess distribution" under the United States federal income tax rules and such holder may be subject to burdensome reporting requirements.
+Further, if we are a PFIC for any year during which a U.S. holder holds our ADSs or ordinary shares, we generally will continue to be treated as a PFIC for all succeeding years during which such U.S. holder holds our ADSs or ordinary shares, unless we were to cease to be a PFIC and the U.S. holders were to make a "deemed sale" election with respect to the ADSs or ordinary shares.
 For more information see "Item 10.
-Additional Information-E. Taxation-United States Federal Income Tax Considerations-Passive Foreign Investment Company Considerations."
+Additional Information-E. Taxation-United States Federal Income Tax Considerations" and "Item 10.
+Additional Information-E. Taxation-United States Federal Income Tax Considerations" Rules."

-We have incurred increased costs as a result of being a public company, particularly after we ceased to qualify as an "emerging growth company."
+We have incurred increased costs as a result of being a public company.